ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 </service>
 ```

-## Additional data in translationParameters
+## Additional data in `translationParameters`

-translationParameters contains additional data which can be used to change the behavior of the breadcrumbs depending on the stored data. **Every** BreadcrumbsGenerator has to add an array with type, identifier and content\_type\_id.
+`translationParameters` contains additional data which can be used to change the behavior of the breadcrumbs depending on the stored data.
+Every `BreadcrumbsGenerator` has to add an array with `type`, `identifier` and `content_type_id`.
 Always create all the keys and leave the elements empty if not needed.
-Examples from some BreadcrumbsGenerators:
+Examples from some `BreadcrumbsGenerators`:

 ### EzContentBreadcrumbsGenerator